USA / USD

 Rules: don't forget to ask about rules governing the correction of nonconformities and changes of your auditors (continuity is usually a good thing but you should be able to request a different auditor if you desire).

 It's much more than an ISO 9001 registrar directory!
-Use our free Registrar Finder and we'll do the pre-selection for you and give you a list of registrars that fit your needs.
+Use our free Registrar Finder service and we'll do the pre-selection for you and give you a list of registrars that fit your needs.
 Just enter your information and requirements, and you'll receive custom quotations from only those registrars that meet your specific requirements and match your company's circumstances.
 In addition, all registrars in our partner network are renowned certification bodies with impeccable reputation, world-class service, and helpful auditors.

 To make your final choice, we recommend you prepare add a table of important criteria to your list of registrars, and fill in for each registrar candidate how they meet your criteria.
 Keep the table on file – it's an ISO 9001 required record.
 Clients who use our Do-It-Yourself ISO 9001 Certification Package will find a readily prepared registrar evaluation tool in the package, while our consultants will do all the legwork for those using our premium ISO 9001 Certification Service.

 Many organizations wait until their ISO 9001 system is fully implemented before they pick their registrar but you could appoint your ISO 9001 registrar even before you start with the implementation phase.
 Benefits of choosing your registrar early include: